 Irish Maths Teachers Association Junior Maths Quiz

 The Junior Maths Competition is held for 1st Year Students since 1994.
 It consists of a school round where multiple choice brain teasers are answered within a 40 minute period.
-Results are sent back to organiser Michael Moynihan and based on results, students are invited to a regional final.
+Successful students are invited to a regional final.

 Pi Day 14th March